-This kind of reporting – presenting the company’s commitment to a sustainable global economy – can help organizations measure, understand and communicate their economic, environmental, social, and governance performance, and then set goals, and manage change more effectively.
+This kind of reporting involves presenting the company’s commitment to a sustainable global economy and can help organisations measure, understand, and communicate their economic, environmental, social, and governance performance, and then set goals, and manage change more effectively.

-In recent years, sustainability reporting has become a very important part of Integrated Reporting, which combines financial and non-financial parameters.
-General terms synonymous with sustainability reporting include triple bottom line reporting, and corporate social responsibility.
+In recent years, sustainability reporting in Singapore has become a very important part of Integrated Reporting, which combines financial and non-financial parameters.
+General terms synonymous with sustainability reporting include triple-bottom-line reporting and corporate social responsibility.

-Varying from company to company, the specific purpose of a sustainabilty report might include:
+Varying from company to company, the specific purpose of a sustainability report might include:

-The value of sustainability reporting is that it ensures organizations consider their impacts on sustainability issues and enables them to be transparent about the risks and opportunities they face.
+The value of sustainability reporting is that it ensures organisations consider their impacts on sustainability issues and enables them to be transparent about the risks and opportunities they face.

-In today’s world, it’s not good enough to simply make claims about your level of sustainability.
-Now, organizations need to provide tangible, credible demonstrations of their level of sustainability, by following proper guidelines for sustainability reporting.
+In today’s world, it is insufficient to simply make claims about your level of sustainability.
+Now, organisations need to provide tangible, credible demonstrations of their level of sustainability by following proper guidelines for sustainability reporting.

-This way organizations build trust among customers and all stakeholders, which in turn directly impacts the bottom lines.
+This way, organisations build trust among customers and all stakeholders, which in turn directly impacts the bottom lines.
 As per the business axiom – you can’t manage what you can’t measure; transparency is a currency that builds trust, which build businesses.